How to change iMessage bubble color on iPhone and iPad

 Now, you can see that the shade of blue in your iMessage’s bubble will become slightly dark.

-How to change iMessage text bubble color using third-party app on iPhone or iPad
+How to change the iMessage bubble color

 - Open Messages → Choose a chat.